lisongxu/CSCE156-Project-DB/README.md

 Design a database to capture the following information

-  * User details: userID, username, password, visibility list,
+  * User details: userID, username, password, visibility list, where userID is unique and username is also unique.
-  * Post details: postID, postText, postTime, the user who published the post
+  * Post details: postID, postText, postTime, the user who published the post.

 Feel free to add additional information as needed.
 Feel free to name your tables and attributes.
 If you plan to use natural join, ensure at least one common column between the two tables.